Is Linwood Cemetery an ‘RSA’ Cemetery?

 Why aren’t you sure how many?

 As far as we know, this information hasn’t been compiled by anyone before.
 We have found this out by taking the list of war casualties from the Commonwealth War Graves Commission (CWGC) website cemetery reports for Linwood Cemetery, going through the records of the Transcript of Headstones for Linwood Cemetery recorded by the NZ Society of Genealogists in 1979 and checking our photo-archive for information inscribed on headstones.
-Sadly this latter record is very patchy as we unexpectedly lost our data 2 years ago.

 The men and women whose loss is recorded on family monuments do not appear on the CCC Cemetery Database as they are not buried in the cemetery.
 We know of them only from the NZGS Transcript of Headstones (1979).
 If the headstone was lost or removed before 1979, there is currently no record of a remembrance unless a new headstone has been installed since then.
 We only know of memorial headstones added after 1979 by seeing them in the cemetery or being told about them.
 There may also be people buried in Linwood Cemetery who died in military service in NZ, but this is not always acknowledged on their headstone or burial record pertaining to Linwood Cemetery.
 They may come up in other research that we do in the future.
 When any of these are discovered our records will be adjusted to reflect this.
 (We have over 20,000 graves to ‘keep an eye on’!)